zhaofeng-shu33/principal_sequence_of_partition/README.md

 3. Graph Contraction combined with rapid jump (`psp_i`, our algorithm, fastest among all)
 4. original parametric Dilworth truncation. ([pin](https://arxiv.org/abs/1702.00109), called `pdt_r` in our library)

-All method relies on [LEMON](https://lemon.cs.elte.hu/trac/lemon) Library to compute maximal flow for graph.
+All method relies on [LEMON](https://lemon.cs.elte.hu/trac/lemon) Library to compute maximum flow for graph.

 # How to build